carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 > ## Activity 3 (10 min):
-> 1. Look [here](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#links-to-lessons) for a link to the cloud instance for a workshop you'd like to teach.
+> 1. Look [here](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#links-to-lessons) for a link to the cloud instance for a workshop you would like to teach.
 > 2. Try it out!
 More details on Rstudio instances are [here](https://github.com/carpentries/scaffolds/blob/master/instructions/r.md).
 More details on Binder instances are [here](https://github.com/carpentries/scaffolds/blob/master/instructions/python.md).
 Feel free to explore on your own, or try the following:
 > - Rstudio:
 >     - Start Rstudio cloud and sign in